-Our next destination is very much like the previous one when discussing its main selling points.
-This time found in the very north of the city, it is another residential area, with a smaller range of lower priced accommodation.
+Located the very north of the city, Ramalde is another residential area, with a smaller range of lower-priced accommodation.
 There are two distinct differences between it and Campanha though.

 First off, being in the western side of the city, it is much closer to the beaches in Foz Do Douro.
 That means you have a little more choice if you plan to spend a few days exploring the sights and others lazing on the sand.

-It is worth noting however, that it is slightly further from the city centre if seeing the sights there is your main priority, though it’s still less than 20 minutes away by car.
+It is worth noting, however, that it is slightly further from the city center if seeing the sights there is your main priority, though it’s still less than 20 minutes away by car.

-Our penultimate destination of Massarelos is located in the south of the city, bordered to the south by the Douro River and to the west by the neighbourhood of Lordelo Do Ouro.
+Massarelos is located in the south of the city, bordered by the Douro River to the south and Lordelo Do Ouro to the west.